Tory wipeout could be ‘on the cards’, George Osborne warns

 The PM is reportedly considering another U-turn on the idea of increasing benefits payments by less than inflation, with many backbenchers irate at the prospect of a real-terms cut.

-Ms Truss is “genuinely undecided” on the issue and will be “listening” to colleagues, a Downing Street sources have said.
+Ms Truss is “genuinely undecided” on the issue and will be “listening” to colleagues, Downing Street sources have said.
 Members of the cabinet are reportedly ready to press the PM on the issue when they meet on Tuesday.

 Work and pensions minister Victoria Prentis said no decision had been made on benefits – suggesting that it may not come until November – insisting that the Tory party should move on from “internal squabbling”.

-Ms Trusss handed a government job to Greg Hands – who backed her rival Rishi Sunak in the leadership race – in a move that will be widely seen as a peace offering to critics who have accused her of surrounding herself with allies.
+Ms Truss handed a government job to Greg Hands – who backed her rival Rishi Sunak in the leadership race – in a move that will be widely seen as a peace offering to critics who have accused her of surrounding herself with allies.

 Mr Hands replaces Conor Burns, sacked as trade minister on Friday following a misconduct complaint.
 Mr Burns has vowed to clear his name and said he will “fully co-operate” with a Tory probe.

-Tensions were still running high ahead of the appointment on Sunday, as a senior Tory MP warned the mood in the party was “febrile”, with many backbenchers, “very concerned at where we are in the polls”.
+Tensions were still running high ahead of the Commons return, as one senior Tory MP warned the mood in the party was “febrile”, with many backbenchers “very concerned at where we are in the polls”.

 Ms Truss will hand to try to smooth over rows with Michael Gove, who successfully pushed for a U-turn on the plan to axe the 45p rate of tax for the wealthiest.